keirthana/anbox-cloud-docs/howto/android/custom-vhal.md

 (howto-replace-anbox-vhal)=
-# Customise the Anbox VHAL
+# How to replace the Anbox VHAL with your custom implementation

 *since 1.22.0*